SunDevilRocketry/Docker-Template/README.md

 ## Usage:

-This repository serves as a template containerize an application with a Next.js frontend and Flask backend using Docker.
+This repository serves as a template to containerize an application with a Next.js frontend and Flask backend using Docker.

 ### To use this template: